Speakers March 7 2018

 Former EU Commissioner for Science and Research and for the Environment.
 Currently a Co-Chair of UNEP International Resource Panel – IRP

 Dr Janez Potočnik (1958) graduated from the Faculty of Economics at the University of Ljubljana, Slovenia (Ph.D. degree 1993) .
-He was awarded the honorary degree of Doctor of Science by London Imperial College and by Ghent University in 2008 and 2009 respectively, and Doctor of Science in Economics and Business Administration by Findland Aalto University in 2016.
-After a successful career starting in 1989 in Slovenia as a researcher at the Institute of Economic Research, Director of the Institute of Macroeconomic Analysis and Development (1994).
-He was appointed Head of Negotiating Team for Accession of Slovenia to the EU (1998).
-He was also Director of Government Office for European Affairs (2000), Minister Councillor at the Office of the Prime Minister (2001) and Minister responsible for European Affairs (2002).
-In 2004 he joined the European Commission, first as ”shadow Commissioner for Enlargement and then as Commissioner responsible for Science and Research.
+He was awarded the honorary degree of Doctor of Science by London Imperial College and by Ghent University in 2008 and 2009 respectively, and Doctor of Science in Economics and Business Administration by Aalto University in Finland in 2016.
+After a successful career starting in 1989 in Slovenia as a researcher at the Institute of Economic Research, Director of the Institute of Macroeconomic Analysis and Development (1994), he was appointed Head of the Negotiating Team for Accession of Slovenia to the EU (1998).
+He was also Director of the Government Office for European Affairs (2000), Minister Councillor at the Office of the Prime Minister (2001) and Minister responsible for European Affairs (2002).
+In 2004 he joined the European Commission, first as ”Shadow Commissioner for Enlargement and then as Commissioner responsible for Science and Research.
 In 2010 Dr Potočnik became Commissioner for Environment.
-His term ended on November the 1st 2014.
-In November 2014 he was appointed for a three-year term as a member and Co-Chair of International resource Panel hosted by United Nations Environment Programme.
-In the same month he was also appointed as a Chairman of The Forum for the Future of Agriculture and RISE Foundation and a Member of the European Policy Centre’s Advisory Council.
+His term ended on 1 November 2014.
+In November 2014 he was appointed for a three-year term as a member and Co-Chair of International Resource Panel hosted by United Nations Environment Programme.
+In the same month he was also appointed as Chair of The Forum for the Future of Agriculture and RISE Foundation and a Member of the European Policy Centre’s Advisory Council.

 The Circular Economy Action Plan continues to shape the EU Commission’s agenda